Thursday, September 11, 2014

 Potts Camp News

-Prayer list: Gayle Ash, John and Betty Bowen.
-Linda Bumpas, Madeline Clifton, Joann G. Cox, Coy DeBerry, Jody Edwards, Talmadge and Marie Edwards, Jim Gilliam, Randy Gresham, Jennifer Harris, Linda Jones, Terri Kitchens, Troy and Lucille Leopard, Robert Luther, Jean King, Elizabeth Morris, Junior Overall, Joe and Irene Pipkin, Joann Potts, Gladys Rhynes, Larry Robbins, Margie Simmons, Billy Smith, Richard Smothers, Faye and Pam Sparks, James and Della Rose Williams.
+Those on the prayer list include: Gayle Ash, Sandra Beaver, John and Betty Bowen, Linda Bumpas, Madeline Clifton, Talmadge and Marie Edwards, Tim Gholston, Jim Gilliam, Randy Gresham, Gale Goode, Mitchell Gurley, Jennifer Harris, Linda Jones, Terri Kitchens, Troy and Lucille Leopard, Robert Luther, Jean King, Mary Mills, Elizabeth Morris, Junior Overall, Joe and Irene Pipkin, Scotty Rhea, Larry Robbins, Margie Simmons, Billy Smith, Suzy Stilwell, James and Della Rose Williams.

 To place news, birthdays, prayer requests, etc. in this column, call 662-333-7054, or send email to: email@example.com.